 How to Complete the Georgia Unemployment Registration Process

-Unemployment applicants who have collected all necessary information and documents can complete the GA online application for unemployment within 30 to 45 minutes.
+Unemployment applicants who have collected all necessary information and documents may be able to complete the GA online application for unemployment within 30 to 45 minutes.
 Note that UI petitioners also have the option to save their progress and complete the internet claim later, as the system keeps their data for 120 hours.

 Note: State employees who provide false information may be criminally prosecuted and required to repay the benefits they received.